Employer of Record

 Minimum Wages

 In the majority of cases, employee wages are market-driven and often surpass the minimum wage standards.
-Employers compensating above the minimum wage are not obliged to implement a percentage wage hike mandated by the government’s mandatory resolution, as this requirement only applies to employees receiving the minimum wage.
+Employers compensating above the applicable minimum wage must still ensure that the wage structure remains compliant with the relevant occupational classification and current decree.

 Payroll Cycle